 Simultaneously with the closing of the Initial Public Offering, the Sponsor and Chardan (and/or their designees) purchased an aggregate of 321,500 Private Units at a price of \$10.00 per Private Unit, of which 296,500 Private Units were purchased by the Sponsor and 25,000 Private Units were purchased by Chardan for an aggregate purchase price of \$3,215,000.
-The Sponsor and Chardan have agreed to purchase an additional aggregate amount of 33,741 Private Units, for an aggregate purchase price of \$337,410, if the over-allotment option is exercised in full by the underwriters.
+On June 19, 2020, the Sponsor and Chardan purchased an additional aggregate amount of 33,741 Private Units, for an aggregate purchase price of \$337,410.
 Each Private Unit consists of one share of common stock ("Private Share") and one right ("Private Right").
 Each Private Right entitles the holder to receive one-tenth of one share of common stock at the closing of a Business Combination.
 The proceeds from the Private Units were added to the proceeds from the Initial Public Offering held in the Trust Account.
 If the Company does not complete a Business Combination within the Combination Period, the proceeds from the sale of the Private Units will be used to fund the redemption of the Public Shares (subject to the requirements of applicable law), and the Private Units and all underlying securities will expire worthless.